AdamClarkStandke/TinyMachineLearning/README.md

 ## Get Started With Machine Learning on Arduino

 Implementation of [Get Started With Machine Learning on Arduino](https://docs.arduino.cc/tutorials/nano-33-ble-sense-rev2/get-started-with-machine-learning#capturing-gesture-training-data) by Sandeep Mistry and Dominic Pajak.
 A gesture classifier is created to play Street Fighter as detailed by Charlie Gerard in [Play Street Fighter with body movements using Arduino and Tensorflow.js](https://medium.com/@devdevcharlie/play-street-fighter-with-body-movements-using-arduino-and-tensorflow-js-6b0e4734e118).
+Full implementation can be found [here](https://github.com/arduino/AIoT-Dev-Summit-2019)

 ### Getting Gesture Data with BMI270 and BMM150 Sensors